TickTeam/guide-tt/ios_app/3_how_to_subscribe_other_calendar_service.md

 ###  How to subscribe other calendar service?<mark>[Pro only]</mark>

-To subscribe third-party calendar apps in TickTick, you should
+To subscribe third-party calendar apps in TickTick, you should:

 1.Open TickTick on your iOS device and slide the screen to the right.